hashicorp/vagrant/website/source/docs/docker/networking.html.md

 For each newly unique network, Vagrant will run the `docker network create` subcommand with the provided options from the network config inside your Vagrantfile.
-If multiple networks share the same subnet, it will reuse that existing network.
+If multiple networks share the same subnet, Vagrant will reuse that existing network for multiple containers.
 Once these networks have been created, Vagrant will attach these networks to the requested containers using the `docker network connect` for each network.

+Vagrant names the networks inside docker as `vagrant_network` or `vagrant_network_<subnet here>` where `<subnet_here>` is the subnet for the network if defined by the user.
+An example of these networks is shown later in this page.
+If no subnet is requested for the network, Vagrant will connect the `vagrant_network` to the container.

+When destroying containers through Vagrant, Vagrant will clean up the network if there are no more containers using the network.

+## Docker Network Options

+Only the network option `:private_network` is currently supported with the docker provider in Vagrant.

 Most of the options given to `:private_network` align with the command line flags for the [docker network create](https://docs.docker.com/engine/reference/commandline/network_create/)